geetha-rangaswamaiah/kura/_posts/dev/2014-06-15-heater_demo.md

 * onConnectionLost: Method called when the client has lost connection with the broker.
 * onConnectionEstablished: Method called when the client establishes a connection with the broker.
 * onMessageConfirmed: Method called when a published message has been fully acknowledged by the broker (not applicable for qos 0 messages).
-* onMessagePublished: Method called when a message has been transfered from the publishing queue to the DataTransportService.
+* onMessagePublished: Method called when a message has been transferred from the publishing queue to the DataTransportService.

 For more information on the various Kura APIs, please review the [Kura APIs]({{site.baseurl }}/ref/api-ref.html)